Leash Walking: The Basics

 This also makes a huge difference in your ability to train your dog safely and effectively.

-• If your dog pulls hard enough to choke himself on a collar - or proactively to protect his throat - use a harness.
+• If your dog pulls hard enough to choke himself on a collar, use a harness.
+I like to use harnesses proactively to protect the dog’s throat, before I even start training a puppy.

 • Traditional harnesses, with the leash clipping over the dog’s back, are fine for small dogs and large dogs who don’t pull.
-If your dog does pull, they’re not a good choice, as they allow the dog to dig in and pull you comfortably, like a sled dog!
+If your dog does pull, they’re not a good choice, because they allow the dog to dig in and pull comfortably, just like a sled dog!

 • “No pull” or “front clip” harnesses, with the leash clipping in front of the dog’s chest, are a much better choice for medium and larger dogs who pull.

 You may be thinking, “Won’t my dog learn not to pull against his collar because he’s choking himself?”
-And sadly, the answer is no. For many, many dogs, their excitement and arousal, combined with how unnatural it is to walk slowly at our sides, means that they don’t slow down to prevent themselves from choking.
+Sadly, the answer is no. For many, many dogs, their excitement and arousal, combined with how unnatural it is to walk slowly at our sides, means that they don’t slow down to prevent themselves from choking.
 I have seen dogs not just choke and gag, but have their tongues turn blue and vomit due to their insistent pulling on collars.
 Pressure against the throat can damage the trachea, esophagus, lymph nodes, thyroid glands, veins and arteries, and neck muscles.
-It is known to increase intraocular pressure, thus can damage your dog’s eyeballs.
-It is critical to protect our dogs when it comes to collar pressure.
+It is even known to increase intraocular pressure, thus can damage your dog’s eyeballs!
+So it is critical to protect our dogs when it comes to collar pressure.

 Training techniques